谷歌浏览器插件

 摘要

-Somatic tumor testing in prostate cancer (PCa) can guide treatment options by identifying clinically actionable variants in DNA damage repair (DDR) genes, including acquired variants not detected by germline testing alone.
-Guidelines currently recommend performing somatic tumor testing in metastatic PCa, while there is no consensus on the role of testing in regional disease and the optimal testing strategy is involving.
-This study evaluates the frequency, distribution, and pathologic correlates of somatic DDR mutations in metastatic and localized PCa following the implementation of pathologist-driven reflex testing at diagnosis.
-A cohort of 516 PCa were sequenced using a custom NGS panel including homologous recombination repair (HRR) and mismatch repair (MMR) genes.
-Variants were classified based on the AMP/ASCO/CAP guidelines.
-In total 183 (35.5%) patients had at least one variant: 72/516 (13.9%) had at least one Tier I or Tier II variant while 111/516 (21.5%) had a Tier III variant.
-Tier I/II variant(s) were identified in 27% (12/44) of metastatic biopsies and 13% (61/472) of primary samples.
-Overall, 12% (62/516) of patients had at least one Tier I/II variant in a HRR gene while 2.9% (10/516) had at least one Tier I/II variant in a MMR gene.
-The presence of a Tier I/II variant was not significantly associated with the grade group (GG) or presence of intraductal/cribriform carcinoma in the primary tumor.
-Among 309 reflex-tested hormone-naïve primary tumors, Tier I/II variants were identified in 10% (31/309) of cases: 9.2% (9/98) GG2; 9% (9/100) GG3; 9.1% (4/44) GG4 and 13.4% (9/67) GG5 cases.
-Our findings confirm the utility of somatic tumor testing to detect variants of clinical significance in PCa and provide insights that can inform the design of testing strategies.
-Pathologist-initiated reflex testing streamlines the availability of the results for clinical decision-making, however pathologic parameters such as grade group and intraductal/cribriform carcinoma may not be reliable to guide patient selection.
+Somatic tumor testing in prostate cancer (PCa) can guide treatment options by identifying clinically actionable variants in DNA damage repair genes, including acquired variants not detected using germline testing alone.
+Guidelines currently recommend performing somatic tumor testing in metastatic PCa, whereas there is no consensus on the role of testing in regional disease, and the optimal testing strategy is only evolving.
+This study evaluates the frequency, distribution, and pathologic correlates of somatic DNA damage repair mutations in metastatic and localized PCa following the implementation of pathologist-driven reflex testing at diagnosis.
+A cohort of 516 PCa samples were sequenced using a custom next-generation sequencing panel including homologous recombination repair and mismatch repair genes.
+Variants were classified based on the Association for Molecular Pathology/American Society of Clinical Oncology/College of American Pathologists guidelines.
+In total, 183 (35.5%) patients had at least one variant, which is as follows: 72 of 516 (13.9%) patients had at least 1 tier I or tier II variant, whereas 111 of 516 (21.5%) patients had a tier III variant.
+Tier I/II variant(s) were identified in 27% (12/44) of metastatic biopsy samples and 13% (61/472) of primary samples.
+Overall, 12% (62/516) of patients had at least 1 tier I/II variant in a homologous recombination repair gene, whereas 2.9% (10/516) had at least 1 tier I/II variant in a mismatch repair gene.
+The presence of a tier I/II variant was not significantly associated with the grade group (GG) or presence of intraductal/cribriform carcinoma in the primary tumor.
+Among the 309 reflex-tested hormone-naive primary tumors, tier I/II variants were identified in 10% (31/309) of cases, which is as follows: 9.2% (9/98) GG2; 9% (9/100) GG3; 9.1% (4/44) GG4; and 13.4% (9/67) GG5 cases.
+Our findings confirm the use of somatic tumor testing in detecting variants of clinical significance in PCa and provide insights that can inform the design of testing strategies.
+Pathologist-initiated reflex testing streamlines the availability of the results for clinical decision-making; however, pathologic parameters such as GG and the presence of intraductal/cribriform carcinoma may not be reliable to guide patient selection.

 更多